Partial fraction expansions and zeros of Hankel transforms: hypergeometric functions

 \section{${}_1F_2$ hypergeometric functions}

 In application of the results established in this paper, this section aims to investigate the zeros of ${}_1F_2$ hypergeometric functions of the form

 where $a, b, c$ are real numbers subject to the condition neither of $b, c$ coincides with a non-positive integer.
-As an even entire function with $\,\Phi(0)=1,$ $\Phi(z)$ represents a great deal of special functions encountered in mathematical physics.
-Of our main concern is to determine the exact sets or patterns of parameters for which $\Phi(z)$ belongs to the Laguerre-P\'olya class $\mathcal{LP}.$
+We note that $\Phi(z)$ is an even real entire function of order one with $\,\Phi(0)=1.$ Of our main concern is to determine the set of parameters for which $\Phi(z)$ belongs to the Laguerre-P\'olya class $\mathcal{LP}.$